Pleural Thickening Claims

 - Construction workers

 Making a Pleaural Thickening Claim

-If you have pleural thickening and you believe it developed as a direct result of your proximity to asbestos at work, contact Carrs solicitors to learn more about making a pleaural thickening claim against your current or former employer.
-Employers have a duty of care to ensure the health and safety of their employees, and if you have developed a disease from working with asbestos you can claim compensation due to your employer’s professional negligence.
+If you have pleural thickening and you believe it developed as a direct result of your proximity to asbestos at work, contact Carrs solicitors to learn more about making a pleural thickening claim against your current or former employer.
+Employers have a duty of care to ensure the health and safety of their employees, and if you have developed a disease from working with asbestos you can claim compensation due to your employer’s breach of duty.